-We believe that there is a need to encourage and grow community based, high quality, person centered and value for money small providers to add to the choices available.
+We believe that there is a need to encourage and grow community based, high quality, person centred, and value-for-money small providers to add to the choices available.

-Our Small Supports work is trying to think with and about people with learning disabilities and/or autism who have ‘hefty reputations’ - to borrow a phrase to describe people who are burdened by the reputations they have been given because of behaviors, reactions, support requirements and large funding packages.
+Our Small Supports work is creating change with and about people with learning disabilities and/or autism who have ‘hefty reputations’ - to borrow a phrase to describe people who are burdened by the reputations they have been given because of behaviours, reactions, support requirements, and large funding packages.

 Transforming Care, like the Winterbourne View Programme before it, set out to try and change the services that are available.
 In our view this hasn’t worked.
 Market development activity has focused on the large existing providers who, while they offer great support to some people, don’t meet everyone’s requirements.
 We rather like the analogy of looking at a local high street and thinking that choice is being developed by adding in yet another supermarket when people are asking for small shops, a market, etc.

-Small support organisations have a number of things in common including: planning and delivering in a truly person centered way; person led staff recruitment and training; structuring and using funding around the person; a separation of housing and support; strong partnerships between the individual and family, commissioners and provider and; staying small.
+Small support organisations have a number of things in common including: planning and delivering in a truly person centred way; person led staff recruitment and training; structuring and using funding around the person; a separation of housing and support; strong partnerships between the individual and family, commissioners, and providers; and staying small.

-For more information about this work please contact firstname.lastname@example.org
+For more information about this work, please email: firstname.lastname@example.org

 Supported by and working alongside the Local Government Association (LGA) and NHS England, the partnership will: